Margaret MacDonald (visionary): Vision

 However, scholars think there are major obstacles that render these accusations untenable.
 It is clear that Darby regarded the 1830 charismatic manifestations as demonic and not of God.
 Darby would not have borrowed an idea from a source that he clearly thought was demonic.
-Also Darby had already written out his pretribulation rapture views in January 1827, 3 years prior to the 1830 events and any MacDonald utterance.
+Also Darby had already written out his pretribulation rapture views in January 1827, three years prior to the 1830 events and any MacDonald utterance.
 When MacDonald's utterance is read closely, her statements appear to present a posttribulationist scenario ("being the fiery trial which is to try us" and "for the purging and purifying of the real members of the body of Jesus").
-Confusion on this point was enhanced because while MacDonald's vision as first published in 1840 describes a post-tribulation view of the rapture, a version published in 1861 lacked two important passages that appear to present a post-tribulation view: "This is the fiery trial which is to try us. - It will be for the purging and purifying of the real members of the body of Jesus" and "The trial of the Church is from Antichrist.
+Confusion on this point was enhanced because while MacDonald's vision as first published in 1840 describes a posttribulation view of the rapture, a version published in 1861 lacked two important passages that appear to present a posttribulation view: "This is the fiery trial which is to try us. - It will be for the purging and purifying of the real members of the body of Jesus" and "The trial of the Church is from Antichrist.
 It is by being filled with the Spirit that we shall be kept".
 For these and other reasons, dispensational scholars consider MacPherson's alleged connection to dispensationalism as untenable.

-MacDonald's utterance

-The first account of MacDonald's utterance was published in 1840 in Norton's Memoirs pp. 171–76, and the second account in 1861 in The Restoration of Apostles and Prophets pp. 15–18.
-The two accounts were conflated by MacPherson in his book The Incredible Cover-up pp. 151–54.
-The bold text below is from the first account: